callelito/DEMO_Jenkins_PlatformIO/README.md

 pio account logout || true PLATFORMIO_AUTH_TOKEN=${BUILD_TOKEN} pio remote run -r
 ```
-Because pio is stateful we must first logout to make sure that we are loged in using the right remote token.
+Because pio is stateful we must first logout to make sure that we are logged in using the right remote token.
 (We use `or true` to make sure that even if the logout fails, which happens if we are not logged in, it does not stop the build).

 Note that one could also use the same token for both the Test and Build server and simply specify the *agents* by name when running the `pio remote` command.